Health Related Professions (HRP)

 This course will provide students with the necessary skills to understand the complex terminology commonly used within health care professions where precise communication is imperative.
 Students will gain familiarity with Greek and Latin root words as well as prefixes and suffixes, and will learn to correctly assemble and define medical terms.
 Students will also learn to use and apply medical language in a variety of real-world medical contexts.
 Students will also learn proper pronunciation of complex medical terms.

 This course will delve into the core elements that define health policy.
 It will describe factors such as the health care delivery systems (public/nonprofits versus private/for-profits), access to care, health care financing, quality of care issues, and social issues such as gender and culture and their impact on health and health care.
 The dynamics of the policymaking process at different levels (federal, state, and local) will be explored, along with policy analysis and how policy influences health care decisions.
 The complexities and challenges of health care reform will be identified.
+This course is corss-listed with NU351.

 This course provides the student with 125 hours of supervised experience in a health care setting performing all duties and responsibilities of the entry-level health care worker.
 A weekly two-hour seminar is held in conjunction to integrate classwork with field experience.